yourbasic/int/README.md

 and one `popcnt` instruction.

-Rumor has it that organizations who are sifting through huge amounts of data prefer to buy CPU:s that come with a bit count instruction.
+Rumor has it that organizations who are sifting through huge amounts of data prefer to buy CPUs that come with a bit count instruction.
 As a case in point, the new Zen microarchitecture from AMD supports no less than four `popcnt` instructions per clock cycle.